 4805 NE Glisan St, Portland, OR 97213

 |Sign in begins at 8 a.m., with the class promptly starting at 8:30 a.m..
 The class lasts a full 8 hours with a 1 hour lunch break.
 If you do not sign in by 8:30 a.m. your seat may be filled from our class waiting list.|

-Since 1989, this nationally recognized program has taught over 18,500 Portland-area owners and managers representing over 383,000 rental units on how to keep illegal activity out of rentals, maintain property in compliance with City maintenance regulations, and partner with City services/programs both to provide habitable housing and protect their residential property investment.
-The Landlord Training Program is made available by funding received from the Portland Police Bureau, Portland Fire & Rescue, Portland Housing Bureau, Bureau of Planning and Sustainability and Office of Neighborhood Involvement.
+Since 1989, this nationally recognized program has taught over 19,600 Portland-area owners and managers representing over 400,000 rental units on how to keep illegal activity out of rentals, maintain property in compliance with City maintenance regulations, and partner with City services/programs both to provide habitable housing and protect their residential property investment.
+The Landlord Training Program is made available by funding received from the Portland Police Bureau, Portland Fire & Rescue, Portland Housing Bureau and Bureau of Planning and Sustainability.

 This program is constantly updated to current laws and issues, and has been adopted by over 550 cities and counties across the nation.
 The content of the course reflects in-depth research with organizations and individuals in police work, housing maintenance, property management, law, and public housing.

 The Workshop focuses on keeping rental properties safe and free of illegal activity by training landlords in effective property management, and techniques for dealing with illegal activities by tenants.

 We know it works.
 Property owners who have enacted these practices improve our community by taking simple steps that help prevent illegal activity, property destruction, and maintenance-related problems.
 Past trainees describe the class as both helpful for their business and beneficial to the community.
 It is far less expensive for both the City and property owners to work in partnership to prevent problems before they occur rather than take the more costly path of crisis intervention after problems begin.

 Past attendees report benefits from attendance that include: